victor-porcar/victor-porcar.github.io/site/talks/sonarLintAndCleanCode/sonarLintAndCleanCode.md

-Some interesting examples to optimize performance :
+### Some interesting rules to optimize performance :